 By Michael P. Sampson (part 3 of 8)

+For the Florida court to adjudicate claims against the corporation or trust, do the family law pleadings allege personal jurisdiction exists over the entity?
 If service of process on an entity is sufficient in the family law case, is there personal jurisdiction for the family law party to proceed against the entity?
-The family law pleading asserting claims against the corporation or trust must allege a basis for personal jurisdiction over the entity.

-A court has no jurisdiction over foreign entity named in the family law action when the petition fails to allege the entity has minimum contacts with Florida or is subject to long arm jurisdiction.
+A court has no jurisdiction over foreign entity named in the family law action when the petition fails to allege the entity is subject to long arm jurisdiction or has minimum contacts with Florida.
 See Fishman, Inc. v.
 Fishman, 657 So.
 2d 44, 45-46 (Fla.
 4th DCA 1995) (if a petitioner fails to plead a legally sufficient basis for long-arm jurisdiction, the respondent “need not come forward with affidavits to prove a negative — that is, that there is no jurisdiction.”)

 In Rollet v. de Bizemont, 159 So.
 3d 351, 355 (Fla.
-3d DCA 2015), the court dismissed a divorcing French wife’s complaint that failed to allege sufficient long-arm jurisdictional facts against a nonresident foreign entity and her nonresident husband, whom she alleged fraudulently or under undue influence assigned a contract to buy a South Beach condo without her consent and to divest her of her property rights.
-See also Morgan v.
-Morgan, 679 So.2d 342, 346 (Fla.
-2d DCA 1996) (mother’s unsworn pleading alleging nonresident father failed to provide child support to children in Florida was deficient because she failed to allege a proper basis for jurisdiction under the Long Arm Statute).
+3d DCA 2015), the court dismissed a divorcing French wife’s complaint that failed to allege sufficient long-arm jurisdictional facts against a nonresident foreign entity and her nonresident husband.
+She alleged he fraudulently or under undue influence assigned a contract to buy a South Beach condo without her consent and to divest her of property rights.

 Checklist for challenges to personal jurisdiction: